Filter Tags

 The Youth division

 Our approximately 600 employees accompany and support children, young people and families on their way to adulthood with a wide range of offers and services.
-We are already at your side during pregnancy with our "early help" services, and together with our independent providers, we offer a diverse and comprehensive range of daycare and early childhood support for children of pre-school age.
+We are already at your side during pregnancy with our "early help" services, and together with our independent providers, we offer a diverse and comprehensive range of daycare and early childhood development services for children of pre-school age.
 Older children and young people can find exciting leisure activities and educational contacts at our active playgrounds, community centers and youth clubs, as well as in our mobile child and youth work and vacation activities.
 Our advice centers and social services help to overcome family difficulties and find solutions in crises.
-Even when things get really difficult, we are there for children, young people and families in the areas of child and youth protection, youth welfare in criminal proceedings, extremism prevention, advance maintenance payments, assistance services and guardianship services.
+Even when things get really difficult, we are there for children, young people and families in the areas of child and youth protection, youth welfare in criminal proceedings, extremism prevention, advance maintenance payments, guardianships and custodianships.

 Head of Division Katharina Varga